ryanramage/casern/README.md

 unidirectional data-flow manager for persistent, multi-tenant state machines

-Casern like server side redux, for when you have a lot of little state machines.
+Casern is for server side redux, when you need a lot of little state machines.
 For example handling chatbot states across thousands of conversations.

 The structure of data flow is based on [barracks](https://www.npmjs.com/package/barracks).
-In casern, the state is persistent, and you can have a bunch of different state machines.
+In casern, the state is persistent, and you can have many state machines.

 "A casern is a military barracks in a garrison town"